A topologically charged four-dimensional wormhole and the energy conditions: Introduction

-Our objective is to investigate how topological charged affects the curvature of space-time in a generalized two-parameter Schwarzschild-Simpson-Visser (SSV)-type wormhole.
-To achieve this, we analyze this space-time by solving the Einstein's field equations.
-The resulting energy-density and pressures are derived, and intriguingly, we find that the stress-energy tensor satisfies both the weak and null energy conditions.
-One remarkable finding is that the various physical quantities associated with the space-time curvature remain finite at $x=0$ and tend to vanish as $x$ approaches $\pm\,\infty$.
-This observation suggests interesting and potentially significant implications for the behavior of the space-time around this wormhole configuration.
+Our aim in this research work is to explore the influence of topological charge produced by global monopoles or magnetic monopoles on the curvature properties of space-time and the matter-energy content in a two-parameter Schwarzschild-Simpson-Visser (SSV)-type wormhole.
+To accomplish this, we investigate this topologically charged two parameter wormhole space-time by solving Einstein's field equations and derive the expression of energy-density and pressures components, and notably, we discover that the energy-momentum tensor complies with both the weak and null energy conditions.
+One striking revelation is that the various physical quantities related to the space-time curvature remains finite, that is, regular everywhere including at the wormhole throat $x=0$, and tend to approach zero as $x$ approaches $\pm\,\infty$.
+This observation presents intriguing and potentially significant implications for the space-time's behavior in the vicinity of this wormhole configuration.

-In this paper, we focus on a study concerning a topologically charged generalized Schwarzschild-Simpson-Visser-type wormhole.
-Our investigation involves three main sections.
-In Section II, we introduce an ansatz for the metric describing the topologically charged generalized SSV-type wormhole.
-We derive the corresponding field equations that govern the behavior of this metric.
-Moving on to Section III, we delve into a special case of this generalized metric introduced earlier.
-Within this specific scenario, we explore and discuss various properties associated with the wormhole.
-Finally, in Section IV, we present our discussions and conclusions based on the results obtained from the previous sections.
-We summarize the main findings of our study and potentially draw connections to related research in the field.
+This paper centers on the study of a topologically charged Schwarzschild-Simpson-Visser (SSV)-type wormhole.
+Our investigation comprises three principal sections.
+In {\bf Section 2}, we introduce a metric ansatz for describing the topologically charged generalized SSV-type wormhole.
+We proceed to derive the corresponding field equations that govern the behavior of this metric.
+Moving on to {\bf Section 3}, we focus on a specific case of this generalized wormhole introduced earlier.
+Within this particular scenario, we thoroughly explore and discuss various properties associated with the wormhole.
+Finally, in {\bf Section 4}, we present our final discussions and conclusions based on the results obtained from the preceding two sections.
+In this paper, we employ a unit system where we set the speed of light, $c$, and the reduced Planck constant, $\hbar$, both equal to unity, that is, $c=1=\hbar$.

-Throughout this paper, we adopt a system of units where the speed of light $c$ and the reduced Planck constant $\hbar$ are set to unity ($c=1=\hbar$).
-Additionally, we utilize the convention where $8\,\pi\,G=1$, with $G$ representing the gravitational constant.
-These unit choices simplify the mathematical expressions and allow us to focus on the physical aspects of the wormhole and its curvature without unnecessary constants.